DeceasedWolf/ece198/README.md

 - Publishes desired states to `room:{id}:desired` and `cmd:room:{id}` (trimmed to `~200` entries) and mirrors the last packet locally so drops/reconnects continue smoothly.
 - Implements the manual override hardware: a debounced button toggles override mode, while the analog potentiometer selects brightness (0–100%).
 Each change is written to `room:{id}:override` (`enabled`, `ver`, `updated_at`, `source=device`) so the website stays in sync.
 - Polls `room:{id}:override` to honor remote toggles from the web UI, pushes overrides immediately to the desired snapshot, and clears the override once disabled.
-- Optional UX features: an SSD1306 display (if `SENDER_DISPLAY_ENABLED`) shows current time + quiet-hour window, and a status LED blinks while Redis is healthy (solid when only Wi-Fi is linked).
+- Optional UX features: an SSD1306 display (if `SENDER_DISPLAY_ENABLED`) shows current time + quiet-hour window, temporarily swaps to a “Sound Levels Exceeded” overlay when the receiver reports excessive noise, and a status LED blinks while Redis is healthy (solid when only Wi-Fi is linked).

 ### ESP receiver (actuator)